Confirmation Bias in Social Networks: Introduction

 \section{Introduction}

-Individuals form opinions over a myriad of economic, political, social and health issues based on information they get from both media and trustworthy acquaintances such as friends, coworkers, professors, family members, etc. This process of information acquisition usually takes place when the issue being discussed has no clear-cut \textit{right/wrong} or \textit{true/false} distinction, or when the set of information available is not easily or readily understood by individuals.
-In this case, consulting friends opinions has its appeal since it is an easy way to gather information.
-For that, social networks appear as a primary tool for many people to get informed.
-In view of this, it is important to understand how beliefs depend on the way agents perceive and process the information and on the social network structure.
-In this work, I examine how opinions are affected by confirmation bias in a networked environment.
+People form opinions on various economic, political, social, and health issues based on information from both the media and people they trust (e.g. friends, coworkers, family, experts, etc).
+This information acquisition process usually occurs when the issue discussed has no clear-cut \textit{right/wrong} or \textit{true/false} distinction or when the available information cannot be easily understood.
+Consulting people's opinions, in this case, is an appealing and easy way to gather information.
+For many people, social networks then become primary tool to stay informed.
+Thus, understanding how beliefs depend on how agents perceive and process information is vital.
+In this study, I examine how opinions are affected by confirmation bias in a networked environment.

-Confirmation bias, as the term is typically employed in the psychology literature, denotes the interpretation of evidence in ways that are in line with existing beliefs (see \cite{Nickerson1998}, \cite{molden2008} and more details in Section~\ref{sec:litrev}).
-This can be done in different ways, like restricting attention to favored hypothesis, disregarding evidence that could falsify the current world view or overweighting positive confirmatory instances, etc. In all cases, individuals restrict attention to a single hypothesis and fail to give appropriate consideration to alternative hypotheses.
+In psychology, confirmation bias denotes the interpretation of evidence in ways consistent with existing beliefs (\cite{Nickerson1998}, \cite{molden2008}).
+This can be done in different ways, like restricting attention to favored hypothesis, disregarding evidence that could falsify the current worldview or overvaluing positive confirmatory instances.
+In all cases, people restrict attention to a single hypothesis and fail to carefully consider alternatives.

-As per the social psychology literature, individuals interpret evidences when they are ambiguous, i.e. when the evidence is conflicting.
-For instance, people may misinterpret scientists and experts after ambiguous announcements.
-As pointed by \cite{simonovic2022psychological}, in early 2020, when the World Health Organization (WHO) declared the COVID-19 outbreak a global pandemic, experts did not have a precise understanding of the extent and nature of the health risks or how best to prevent the disease transmission.
-As a result, the WHO provided \emph{conflicting recommendations} to the public, such as about whether to wear a mask.
-Similarly, other medical authorities provided conflicting recommendations to the public regarding medicines and vaccines' efficacy.
-Such conflicting evidences may have contributed to people making their own assessment about the problem.
+In social psychology, people interpret evidence when they are ambiguous (i.e. when evidence is conflicting).
+People may misinterpret scientists and experts after ambiguous announcements. \cite{simonovic2022psychological} highlighted that when WHO declared the COVID-19 outbreak a global pandemic in 2020, experts did not precisely understand the extent and nature of the health risks or how disease transmission can be prevented.
+Hence, WHO provided \emph{conflicting recommendations} to the public on whether wearing a mask was necessary.
+Other medical authorities also provided conflicting recommendations to the public regarding medicines and vaccines' efficacy.
+Conflicting evidences may have even contributed to people making their own assessment about the problem.